 Punto Azul – There’s no duds on the menu here and people queue even at lunch for ceviche and other fishy dishes.

 San Antonio – These cafes are packed everyday with customers for their sandwiches, pastries, cake and ice cream.
 I always go traditional with triple (three layered sarnie of egg, avocado and tomatoes) or a buttifarra.

-Bembos – This is Peru’s answer to McDonald’s and is a fixture across the country.
-Here though their burgers come topped with pineapple, crisps, avocado and pepper sauce.
+Bembos – This is Peru’s answer to McDonald’s and is a main fixture across the country.
+Here the burgers come topped with pineapple, crisps, avocado and pepper sauce.